nicklafferty/craftycody/content/life/opinion-the-amazonbasics-monitor-stand.md

 The next one is on the monitor plate and controls how easy it is to pitch the monitor.

-These two control the swivel of the arms.
+These two control the swivel tightness of the arms.
 You use the smaller Allen wrench to tighten them.

 ## Final thoughts: